 It’s added sugar we’re mainly concerned with when it comes to weight gain, not sugar that is naturally found in foods like fruits and milk or healthy starchy foods like wholegrains and pulses (which people should be eating more of*).

-The easiest way to lower your added sugar is to cut down on sugary drinks, which are the largest source of sugar in the UK diet.
+One of the easiest ways to lower your added sugar is to cut down on sugary drinks, which are the largest source of sugar in the UK diet.

-Most sugary drinks, such as fizzy drinks and energy drinks, have more than the recommended daily maximum amount of added sugar in one serving alone.
+Some sugary drinks, such as fizzy drinks and energy drinks, can have more than the recommended daily maximum amount of added sugar in one serving alone.
 And while these extra calories promote weight gain, they offer no other nutritional benefits.